Microsoft Surface pro and Macbook Pro

 Value Proposition

-I’ve seen many folks argue that the Surface Pro series is too expensive, and I can understand why. $999 before you even add the keyboard seems like a tough pill to swallow, especially for a tablet in a world of $499 iPads and $199 Kindle Fires.
+I’ve seen many folks argue that the Surface Pro series is too expensive, and I can understand why. $999 before you add the keyboard seems like a tough pill, especially for a tablet in a world of $499 iPads and $199 Kindle Fires.
 But I think it’s worth remembering what you get when you buy into the Surface Pro system:

 1. You get an ultrabook that can run just about any legacy Windows app you can throw at it.
 It has excellent RAM options (4-8GB) and storage options (64-512GB), a full-sized USB port, and both wired and wireless external monitor support (the latter via Miracast).
 In Apple land, this costs you $900 minimum.